tayatoshi/practice_r/README.md

 ```

 ## License
-This repository is under MIT License.
+This repository is under the MIT License.